 Occidental Petroleum – Through the Eyes of a Value Investor

 When it comes to value investing, the energy sector often sparks heated debate.
 Some investors shy away, fearing the cyclical swings of oil prices, while others see unmatched opportunity when the cycle works in their favor.
-One company that has been on my radar — and in my portfolio for years — is Occidental Petroleum Corporation (OXY).
+To understand the valuation of such companies, you can use our DCF Valuation Calculator or other free investing tools including the Peter Lynch Fair Value Calculator.

 This article isn't investment advice.
 Instead, it's a personal breakdown of why I've studied Occidental deeply, why I've found it interesting from a value investor's point of view, and what risks I see on the horizon.
 If you're curious about dividend-paying oil and gas companies with strong balance sheets and a focus on future energy solutions, then OXY is worth a closer look.